aitgon/wopmars/docs/content/developer.rst

 Contributing to WoPMaRs
 ======================

-This manual is dedicated to the developers who want to improve **WoPMaRS** by adding new features or correcting bugs.
+This manual is dedicated to the developers who want to improve **WopMars** by adding new features or correcting bugs.

-Setting up WoPMaRS development environment
+Setting up WopMars development environment
 ------------------------------------------

-Once you have downloaded **WoPMaRS** from git, you should want to process the `unittests` in order to make sure that everything is ok.
+Once you have downloaded **WopMars** from git, you should want to process the `unittests` in order to make sure that everything is ok.
 It is best to create a conda environment to isolate your development.

 .. code-block:: bash